tdiec00/Brew-Master-Index/README.md

 - **Priority Matrix**: A graph of your intended areas of development (Pseudocoding, Designing, HTML, CSS, JavaScript, Testing, etc) plotted on an X/Y axis where X represents time to completion and Y represents priortiy.
 - **Timeframes**: How long you anticipate spending on each area of development.
 Be sure to consider how many hours a day you plan to be coding and how many days you have available until presentation day.

 Interested in styling your README.md to make it look nice?
-Check out this [Mardown Cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)!
+Check out this [Markdown Cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)!

 ### STEP 3: Make a New Repo
 1. [Make a new github repo for your project](https://help.github.com/articles/create-a-repo/).
 DO NOT FORK THIS REPO.